-- (ii) facilitate the adult person's referral to the accredited organisation or provincial department of social development, as the case may be. - (3) A [certificate] letter of recognition that an adult person is a victim of trafficking or a finding by a children's court that a child is a victim of trafficking serves as ground for the withdrawal of the criminal prosecution or the discharge of the victim of trafficking if the prosecutor is satisfied that the offence was committed as a direct result of the person's position as a victim of trafficking. - (4) No criminal prosecution may be instituted against a person referred to in subsection (1) or proceeded with against a person referred to in subsection (2) without the written authorisation of the Director of Public Prosecutions having jurisdiction.
+- in the prescribed manner/ in accordance with directives issued by the National Director of Public Prosecution under section 36??, in the case of an adult person - notify the accredited organisation or provincial department of social development of that adult person, which must conduct an assessment referred to in section 14(7); and - (ii) facilitate the adult person's referral to the accredited organisation or provincial department of social development, as the case may be. - (3) A [certificate] letter of recognition that an adult person is a victim of trafficking or a finding by a children's court that a child is a victim of trafficking serves as a ground for the withdrawal of the criminal prosecution or the discharge of the victim of trafficking if the prosecutor is satisfied that the offence was committed as a direct result of the person's position as a victim of trafficking. - (4) No criminal prosecution may be instituted against a person referred to in subsection (1) or be proceeded with against a person referred to in subsection (2) without the written authorisation of the Director of Public Prosecutions having jurisdiction.

-Unauthorised access and disclosure of information 104
+Unauthorised access and disclosure of information 119

-16. (1) Any person who-

-- (a) allows any unauthorised person to gain access to a victim of trafficking or suspected victim of trafficking or to a child in the care of that victim or suspected victim; or - (b) except for the purpose of giving effect to the provisions of this Act or required by a competent court to do so, discloses- - the identity of a victim of trafficking or suspected victim of trafficking or the identity of a child in the care of that victim of trafficking or suspected victim of trafficking; - (ii) the place where a victim of trafficking or suspected victim of trafficking or child in the care of that victim or suspected victim is accommodated or treated; - (iii) any information which could lead to the identification of a victim of trafficking or suspected victim of trafficking or child in the care of that victim or suspected victim or the place where the victim of trafficking or suspected victim of trafficking or child is accommodated or treated; or
+- 18. (1) Any person who- - (a) allows any unauthorised person to gain access to a victim of trafficking or suspected victim of trafficking or to a child in the care of that victim or suspected victim; or - (b) except for the purpose of giving effect to the provisions of this Act or required by a competent court to do so, discloses- - (i) the identity of a victim of trafficking or suspected victim of trafficking or the identity of a child in the care of that victim of trafficking or suspected victim of trafficking: - (ii) the place where a victim of trafficking or suspected victim of trafficking or child in the care of that victim or suspected victim is accommodated or treated; - (iii) any information which could lead to the identification of a victim of trafficking or suspected victim or child is accommodated or treated; or - (iv) any information which undermines or compromises or could undermine or compromise the investigation or prosecution of a case of trafficking.